 Roughness Factor Data

 This section displays a table listing different flow data and their respective roughness coefficients corresponding to their respective cross sections.
-The user can export the table as a PDF file or a Microsoft Excel file, or copy the table to clipboard.
+The user can export the table as a PDF file or a Microsoft Excel file, or copy the table to the clipboard.

 Roughness Factor Editing